OpenSTREAM-solvers/openstream/_sources/Usage/runSampleScript.rst.txt

 After installation, you're all set to launch your first simulation!

 As a first exercise, open MATLAB and run the commands listed below from within the ``openstream`` folder, which will simulate an example of boiling two-phase flow in a uniformly heated tube followed by an adiabatic region, using the default Homogeneous Equilibrium Model (HEM).

-It's the quickest and easiest way to start exploring what **OpenSTREAM** can do, and to confirm everything is working smoothly under the hood.
+This is the quickest and easiest way to start exploring what **OpenSTREAM** can do, and to confirm everything is working smoothly under the hood.

 .. code-block:: matlab